wisaruthk/MyGLPK/README.md

 MyGLPK
 ======

-gnu linear programming kit (glpk) as xcode5 library project for use on iOS
+GLPK (GNU Linear Programming Kit) as xcode5 library project for use on iOS